-Two years afterwards, despite changes to the Common Agricultural Policy (CAP) and the European Union's explicit reduction in financial support for agricultural growth, the Greek Government approved the Environmental Impact Assessment for the Sykia and Mesochora dams.
+Despite changes to the Common Agricultural Policy (CAP) and the EU's explicit reduction in financial support for agricultural growth, the Greek Government approved the Environmental Impact Assessment for the Sykia and Mesochora dams two years later.
 Later that year, formal applications were made for CSF and Rural Development funding of the project.

-In addition, the growing climate of greater environmental awareness and increasingly stringent legislation made the whole issue far more contentious than it had been when first envisaged, half a century earlier.
+In addition, the growing climate of greater environmental awareness and increasingly stringent legislation made the whole issue far more contentious than it had been when first envisaged.

-The middle and upper reaches of the Acheloos have also been identified as the most important Greek habitat for the trout, Salmo trutta, a protected species under Annex II of the EU Habitats Directive.
-Since this fish swims upstream to spawn, the construction of large dams along its natural route is likely to have a major impact on the resident breeding population.
+The middle and upper reaches of the Acheloos have been identified as the most important Greek habitat for the Salmo trutta trout, a protected species under Annex II of the EU Habitats Directive.
+As this fish swims upstream to spawn, the construction of large dams along its natural route is likely to have a major impact on the resident breeding population.

-A number of other fish species indigenous to the river are also protected by the EU Habitats Directive.
-Moreover, many of the neighbouring areas, naturally sustained by the river's flow, are also widely accepted as being of exceptional ecological significance.
+A number of other fish species indigenous to the river are also protected by the EU Habitats Directive, and many of the neighbouring areas naturally sustained by the river's flow are also widely accepted as being of exceptional ecological significance.

 It has also been suggested that the extensive excavations will increase soil erosion and the likelihood of landslides.
 In addition, the scheme will have a number of socio-economic and cultural impacts, including the destruction of important monuments, principally the 11th century monastery of St George of Myrophyllo.

 Unsurprisingly, the project quickly drew major opposition.
-In 1992, a pan-European campaign began, led by the Greek branch of the World Wide Fund for nature (WWF), the Hellenic Ornithological Society, Elliniki Etairia and the Hellenic Society for the Protection of Nature.
+In 1992, a pan-European campaign began led by the Greek branch of the World Wide Fund for nature (WWF), the Hellenic Ornithological Society, Elliniki Etairia and the Hellenic Society for the Protection of Nature.
 A number of other European environmental organisations also provided support.
-As a result, the European Union rejected the project's application for funding.
+As a result, the EU rejected the project's application for funding.

-In 1994, the Council of State (CoS), the highest court in Greece, issued a restraining order against the project contractors, suspending all construction works until an integrated and scientifically sound Environmental Impact Assessment (EIA) had been prepared.
+In 1994, the Council of State (CoS) issued a restraining order against the project contractors suspending all construction works until an integrated and scientifically sound environmental impact assessment (EIA) had been prepared.
 This was further supported by a recommendation from the Permanent Committee of the Bern Convention, which made a formal protest to the EU Environment Directorate (DGXI) a year later over the Greek Government's non-compliance.

-Souflias had christened the project as "environmentally sound" but the European Commission had refused to fund the diversion since 1994.
-Souflias described the conservationists' claims as "inaccurate and unsubstantiated".
+Souflias had christened the project as 'environmentally sound' but the European Commission (EC) had refused to fund the diversion since 1994.
+Souflias described the conservationists' claims as 'inaccurate and unsubstantiated'.